Davao City: American period

 As the Americans began their administration of the town in 1900, economic opportunities quickly arose as huge swathes of its areas, mainly lush forests and fertile grasslands, were declared open for agricultural investment.
-A result of this, foreign businessmen especially Japanese entrepreneurs started settling the region, staking their claims on the vast lands of Davao and turned them into huge plantations of coconut and banana products.
-In just a short period, Davao changed from a small and sparsely-inhabited town into a bustling economic center serving mainly the Davao Gulf region, heavily populated alongside natives by tens of thousands of settlers and economic migrants from Luzon, Visayas and Japan.
-All of this led the Port of Davao to be established and opened the same year, in order to facilitate the international export of agricultural products from Davao.
+As a result, foreign businessmen, especially Japanese entrepreneurs, started settling the region, staking their claims on the vast lands of Davao and turning them into huge coconut and banana plantations.
+In just a short period, Davao changed from a small and sparsely-inhabited town into a bustling economic center serving the Davao Gulf region, heavily populated alongside natives by tens of thousands of settlers and economic migrants from Luzon, Visayas and Japan.
+The Port of Davao was established and opened the same year to facilitate the international export of agricultural products from Davao.

 Davao was incorporated as a part of Moro Province from 1903 to 1914.
-When the province was dissolved in 1914, it led to the establishment of Davao Province, with Davao town as its provincial capital.
+When the province was dissolved in 1914, it led to the establishment of Davao Province, with Davao as its provincial capital.
 What is now the city's Legislative Council Building served as the provincial capitol.
 It was built in 1926, the same year the Davao Municipal Hall, now the City Hall, was constructed.

 Because of the rapidly increasing progress of the town, on March 16, 1936, congressman Romualdo Quimpo from Davao filed Bill 609 (passed as Commonwealth Act 51), creating the City of Davao from the town of Davao and the municipal district of Guianga.
 The bill called for the appointment of local officials by the president.
 By that time, the new city was already mostly populated with Japanese businessmen and settlers who then became its locals.
 Davao was inaugurated as a charter city on October 16, 1936, by President Manuel L. Quezon; the charter came into effect on March 1, 1937.
 It was one of the first two towns in Mindanao to be converted into a city, the other being Zamboanga.

 Second World War

-On December 8, 1941, Japanese planes bombed the harbor, and from December 20 they landed forces and began an occupation of the city which lasted to 1945.
+On December 8, 1941, Japanese planes bombed the harbor, and from December 20 they landed forces and began an occupation of the city which lasted until 1945.
 Davao was among the earliest to be occupied by Japanese forces, and the city was immediately fortified as a bastion of Japanese defense.
+Under the brutal Japanese regime, girls, teenagers, and young adults were kidnapped by Japanese soldiers and were forced into becoming sex slaves under the oppressive "comfort women" system, where the victims were routinely gang-raped and killed.
+Korean and Taiwanese nationals were also brought by the Japanese to Davao and were forced into becoming sex slaves.

 The city was subjected to extensive bombing by forces led by Douglas MacArthur before American forces landed in Leyte in October 1944.
 The Battle of Davao towards the end of World War II was one of the longest and bloodiest battles during the Philippine Liberation, and brought tremendous destruction to the city, setting back the economic and physical strides made before the Japanese occupation.